FH-Joanneum-Iron-Road-for-Children/iron-road-for-children-web/README.md

 The backend environment used in the web project is set in the [proxy.conf.json](./proxy.conf.json).
 It by default uses https://backend.irfc-test.fh-joanneum.at, the testing environment.
 This can be changed to https://admin.irfc.fh-joanneum.at for the productive environment or to http://localhost:8080 for the local environment.
 If using the local environment the secure parameter needs to be set to false in the proxy.conf.json.
 To start the local backend see the [backend project ReadMe](../../Backend/iron-road-for-children-backend/README.md).

+## Authentication

+To gain access via new login credentials for the web application please write to harald.schwab2@fh-joanneum.at

 ![proxy config](./src/assets/proxy.conf.png)

 ## Further help